Run Large Scale Jobs with EMR on EKS Spark Operator¶

 cluster-worker: "true"

-## This label needs to match with EKS nodegroup kubernetes label or kapenter nodepool
+## This label must match EKS nodegroup kubernetes label or Karpenter nodepool

 3.4 Implementing Retry Mechanisms¶

 Set up retry configurations to handle the small percentage of task failures that may occur.
-Different from EKS StartJobRun API, in spark operator, setting up retry does not impact the overall performance from the load testing.
+Unlike EKS StartJobRun API, setting up retry in Spark Operator does not impact overall performance based on load testing.

-As a reference, we have below configs for test job:
+As a reference, we have the following configurations for test jobs:

 hadoopConf: